colinoflynn/sac2020/cfp.md

    In addition, the following topic as the special topic for SAC 2020:

-4. Secure Elections and Related Cryptographic Constructions SAC 2020 also welcomes papers in any of the areas above with a focus on post-quantum cryptography.
+4. Secure Elections and Related Cryptographic Constructions.

+SAC 2020 also welcomes papers in any of the areas above with a focus on post-quantum cryptography.

 The SAC 2020 proceedings will be published by Springer in the Lecture Notes in Computer Science series.

 ## Instructions for Authors